ColoradoSchoolOfMines/acm-officer-resources/index.rst

 of "lesser rank", you can also delegate to other members of the officer team.

 It is up to the chair to perform the delegation of root-level tasks.

+This repository is organized to reflect the ``Responsibility`` tree.